AOSC-Tracking/bigsh0t/README.md

 A collection of frei0r plugins for VR video, with support for [Shotcut](https://shotcut.org/).
 [GPL-2.0](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html), like [frei0r](https://github.com/dyne/frei0r).

+## IMPORTANT NOTE

+These plugins do not work with "Parallel processing" when exporting video.
+If you see tearing when using keyframes, disable parallel processing when exporting.

 ## Upgrade

 If you are upgrading from bigsh0t 1.0, you need to remove the previous plugins and edit your `.mlt` files.
 Change: